 The University Career Center supports students who are planning for any type of career, including jobs as tenure-track faculty or in private industry, government, non-profits and start-ups.
 Our experienced Career Consultants help students to explore how different careers suit them and how to conduct multiple, simultaneous job and internship searches in different fields.

-Career consulting appointments are available during the fall and spring semesters and are 30 minutes on length.
-They are offered Monday-Thursday, 9 a.m.-6 p.m. and Friday, 9 a.m.-4 p.m. by calling 972-883-2943 or logging into your Handshake account.
+Career advising appointments are available throughout the year during normal business hours.
+Appointments can be booked through Handshake.
 Please note we do not schedule same-day appointments.
 These appointments are best for exploring deeper questions about career/internship/job search, mock interviews and graduate school preparation.

 In counseling appointments we can talk about topics, such as: